Idlak/Living-Audio-Dataset/tools/ipa2lex/README.md

 </ipa_mapping>
 ```

-Outputs another lexicon with the pronunciation added, as well an an attribute
+Outputs another lexicon with the pronunciation added, as well as an attribute
 noting the origin of the pronunciation.

 Example output: